GovTechSG/seed-documentation/glossary.md

 **GSIB**<br>
 Government standard image build is a standard operating environment (SOE) device issued by government.
 There are two types of GSIB devices: Secret Email(SE) GSIB and non-SE GSIB devices.

+**Internet device**<br>
+This is your non-GSIB device.
+You need to onboard this device to SEED to access SGTS resources.

 **TechPass**<br>
 [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) is an Identity & Access Management (IAM) and  a single sign-on(SSO)solution to seamlessly access Singapore Government Technology Stack(SGTS) services.